ergebnis/php-package-template/.github/CONTRIBUTING.md

 $ make
 ```

-to enforce coding standards, perform a static code analysis, and run tests!
+to enforce coding standards, perform a static code analysis, run tests, and run benchmarks!